-Prayer Focus Update marks 25 years and 300 editions
+Prayer Focus Update Marks 25 Years and

+300 Editions

-Barnabas Fund is delighted to celebrate the 25th anniversary of our monthly resource for prayer groups, now called Prayer Focus Update.
+Barnabas Aid is delighted to celebrate the 25th anniversary of our monthly resource for prayer groups, now called Prayer Focus Update.
 It first appeared in October 1996, and has been published every month ever since, for more than 300 editions.

-Prayer is at the heart of everything we do at Barnabas Fund.
+Prayer is at the heart of everything we do at Barnabas Aid.
 We believe in the power of prayer to bring change.
-In 25 years PFU - used by many individuals as well as prayer groups - has guided supporters to intercede on specific needs and situations of our persecuted Church family, in times of triumph and tragedy.
-We thank you for your diligent prayers on behalf of our suffering brothers and sisters, asking almighty God either to remove their persecution or to give them strength to stand.
+In 25 years PFU, used by many individuals as well as prayer groups, has guided supporters to intercede for specific needs and situations of our persecuted church family, in times of triumph and tragedy.
+We thank you for your diligent prayers on behalf of our suffering brothers and sisters, asking Almighty God either to remove their persecution or give them strength to stand.

-PFU is available to download in A4, A5 and large print format at www.barnabasfund.org/au/pray.
+PFU is available to download in letter and large-print formats, as well as a new Spanish edition, at www.barnabasaid.org/pray.
 It is the same website address to sign up to receive the monthly update by email.
-If you would like to have a printed version posted to you, please write to us at PO Box 3527,
+If you would like to a print version, please contact our office at 80 Abbeyville Road, Lancaster, PA 17603 or telephone 703-288-1681.

-Loganholme, QLD 4129.

-Start the year with
+Start the Year With